snapframework/snap/design.md

 defines some global compile-time state associating a particular lens to be used for calls to Heist within a particular type.
-To use Heist, just define a HasHeist instance for your application or snaplet type and all the Heist API functions will work without needing withChild.
+To use Heist, just define a HasHeist instance for your application or snaplet type and all the Heist API functions will work without needing with.
 Your HasHeist instance will look something like this:

     instance HasHeist App App where